lukecav/awesome-elementor/README.md

 * [Ultimate Elements Elementor Page Builder](https://wordpress.org/plugins/ultimate-elements-elementor-page-builder/) - Wide range of UI and feature elements for Elementor page builder.
 * [Premium Addons for Elementor](https://wordpress.org/plugins/premium-addons-for-elementor/) - Page Builder Add-ons for Elementor.
 * [Granular Controls For Elementor](https://wordpress.org/plugins/granular-controls-for-elementor/) - Take control of your favourite page builder's elements to design better websites and landing pages and overall better UI/UX.
+* [Flexible Elementor Panel](https://wordpress.org/plugins/flexible-elementor-panel/) - This is an add-on for popular page builder Elementor.
+Makes Elementor Widgets Panel flexible, draggable and folding that more space and opportunities.

 ## Themes which work well with Elementor